juandavidGF/torre/task.md

 * consume basic data since frontend via serverless function
 * Search for a user name and show a list of results
 * Configurate tailwindcss
+* Create a route to skill list of especific user
+* next of pick someoune, list the skills of the user
+* Impove the UI
+* show basic important information related with it section

 # Interesting topics to develop